aqyzhen/bb-notepad/README.md

 ## baby notepad ![icon](baby_notepad/baby_notepad/Resources/bun_icon.png)

 A first attempt at a desktop application.
 Made with Visual Studios 2017 and C#.
-Inspired by Sanrio stationary of my youth and Aritzia shopping bags, *baby notepad* is a colourful nod to my love affair with anything cute and frivolous.
+Inspired by Sanrio stationary of my youth, *baby notepad* is a colourful nod to my love affair with anything cute and frivolous.

 ![screen_1](baby_notepad/baby_notepad/Resources/screenshots/1.png)